alexnathanson/solar-protocol/tutorials/api/api.md

 The Solar Protocol API is intended to allow anyone to get data from the network for educational or artistic purposes.

+The data describing each server comes from the server's charge controller which is a device that connects the battery with the solar panel and the computer.
+The charge controller measures several parameters for each system.
+These are:

 Needed:
 basic command line for CURL
 js